 This makes the transition from the assertive front to the slightly melancholic rear seem abrupt.
-Viewed from the rear three quarters, the inward twist of the rear buttresses also makes the rear appear slightly weak, the dipping rear lamp units also contributing to a slightly melancholic effect.
+Viewed from the rear three quarters, the inward twist of the rear buttresses also makes the rear appear slightly weak, the dipping rear lamp units also contributing to this effect.

 But all visual aspects are overwhelmed by the imposition of enormous US-specification 5-mph bumpers.
 Furthermore, the expanses of matt black suggest a base-trim Ford rather than a top of the range Mercedes-beater, lending the impression of detail design work being subject to a lack of clarity and cost-cutting.
 Yet beneath the barnacles, the XJ-S was in essence a handsome form.